 - Mary MacAree Prize in Agricultural Sciences—for the best undergraduate essay or thesis, recognizing excellence in writing and research in the Faculty of Land & Food Systems.

-- Gordon H. Woodward Memorial Scholarship—for promising students in Creative Writing specializing in fiction.
+- Gordon H. Woodward Memorial Scholarship—for students in Creative Writing who have shown promise in writing fiction

-- Pat and Betty Love Scholarship in Applied Science—for a student in Applied Science based on the recommendation of the faculty.
+- Pat and Betty Love Scholarship in Applied Science—for students in Applied Science based on the recommendation of the Faculty.

 - Stephen Straker Arts One Prize—for 2 students graduating from the Arts One program with high academic standing.